 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, water, soft drinks, hot drinks, local wine and beer, return transfers to the boat from Belize City airport on dates of boat departure and return, dives (as detailed in the trips above), experienced English-speaking divemaster(s), tanks, weights and weightbelts, torches.

 Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental ((includes BCD, regulator, computer, night dive light, mask, fins, snorkel) 7 nights - US$ 175, 10 nights US$ 260) for the trip, port and park fees US$ 130 (7 nights), US$ 185 (10 nights), diving insurance, restaurant meal on final evening.
+With effect from 1 April 2022, a fuel surcharge of US$ 150 per person will apply to all cruises.
 Unless otherwise stated, all the listed items need to be paid on arrival (cash or credit card).

 Optional extras: Alcoholic drinks (outside of meals), 12 liter nitrox fills for enriched air certified divers (US$ 100 for the 7 night trips and US$ 150 for the 10 night trips).
 Unless otherwise stated, all the listed items need to be paid on arrival.